tranleanh/haze-synthesis/README.md

 The repository is for studying GANs.

-GAN Diagram (An example explanation):
+GAN Diagram (Just a funny explanation):
 Generator helps Joker look like an ordinary person in Training Set then Batman (Discriminator) can not distinguish him and other people.
 Joker can join the ceremony.

 <img src="images/new_gan_diagram_LA.png" width="800">